Jan. 6 hearings: What we’ve learned, and what’s next - NewsBreak

 Jan.
 6 hearings: What we’ve learned, and what’s next

-WASHINGTON — (AP) — The House committee investigating the Capitol insurrection heard from election workers and state officials on Tuesday as they described President Donald Trump's pressure to overturn his 2020 election defeat.
-On Thursday, the nine-member panel will hear from former Justice Department officials who refused Trump's entreaties to declare the election "corrupt."
+The House committee investigating the Capitol insurrection heard from election workers and state officials on Tuesday as they described President Donald Trump ’s pressure to overturn his 2020 election defeat.
+On Thursday, the nine-member panel will hear from former Justice Department officials who refused Trump’s entreaties to declare the election “corrupt.”

 In July, the panel will hold at least two more hearings that are expected to focus on the far-right domestic extremists who attacked the Capitol and what Trump was doing inside the White House as the violence unfolded.